Vallejo Dog Bite Lawyer

 - Nearly three-quarters of dog bites affect extremities such as legs, arms, hands, and feet.

-I’ve met many dogs who are from breeds that are considered dangerous and found them to be very friendly, calm, and well-behaved pets.
-However, throughout my many years representing people injured by dogs, I have also heard many stories of dogs from dangerous breeds quickly turning from well-behaved to aggressive.
-Although this doesn’t happen very often, and the majority of dogs won’t ever bite, it is good to know which breeds most often become aggressive.
+We've met many dogs from breeds that are considered dangerous and found them to be very friendly, calm, and well-behaved pets.
+However, throughout our years representing people injured by dogs, we have heard many stories of dogs from dangerous breeds quickly turning from well-behaved to aggressive.
+Although this doesn't happen often, and many dogs don't ever bite, it is good to know which breeds most often become aggressive.

 Breeds that most often bite include: